dovvnloading/Autonomous-AI-Web-Search-Assistant/README.md

     -   **Disabled (Default):** The AI decides if a search is needed.
     -   **Enabled (Highlighted Green):** Forces the AI to use its search agents, guaranteeing the most current information.
 -   **Expandable Details:** Responses may include "Thinking Process" and "Sources" buttons.
 Click these to see the agent's internal monologue and view the source citations.
--   **New Chat:** The "✨ New Chat" button clears the conversation and the AI's memory, allowing you to start a fresh session.
+-   **New Chat:** The "New Chat" button clears the conversation and the AI's memory, allowing you to start a fresh session.

 ## Contributing